 This class will take place via video-conferencing (Zoom), Pacific Time.

 All Levels | Nina Simone says it’s the role of the artist to show us what is, and Octavia Butler teaches us that the writer can use their words to manifest new worlds.
 In this class, we will explore the elements which open our eyes, preserve our stories, change our hearts, and create new narratives.
 Through the power of poetry and performance, we will write together to be the change we want to see in the world.
 R words: Resilience, Resistance, Revelation, Rise Up, Revolution, Reparations, Restoration.

-Nikkita was the first political candidate of the Seattle Peoples Party running for Mayor of Seattle in 2017.
-The Nikkita Oliver for Mayor campaign narrowly missed the general election by approximately 1,100 votes; coming in third of 21 candidates.
+Nikkita was the first political candidate of the Seattle Peoples Party running for Mayor of Seattle in 2017 narrowly missing the general election by approximately 1,100 votes; coming in third of 21 candidates.

 Nikkita speaks and performs for events, at universities and conferences, and facilitates trainings on equity, law and justice, education, and arts activism all over the United States.

 Follow on IG and Twitter @nikkitaoliver